-Doing a 'moral inventory' of our lives can be surprisingly helpful at revealing parts of our nature that we may not have been aware of.
-Take as guides, the universal moral values of absolute honesty, purity, unselfishness and love.
+Doing an 'inventory' of our lives can be surprisingly helpful at revealing parts of our nature that we may not have been aware of.
+Take as guides, the universal values of absolute honesty, purity, unselfishness and love.

 Why absolute?
 Because our nature is to always compare ourselves with other people in ways which just reinforce the beliefs we already have about ourselves.
 So, for example, we might say 'I am more honest than most people' or 'I am very selfish compared to my mother'.
 The point about these absolute values is that everyone falls short.
 They are like the North Star – nobody will ever reach it, but it can guide us on our way.